 Gospel of Matthew — The Sermon on the Mount

 The continuous ring structure in Matthew suggests a perfect state of blessedness.
 The text contains a set of target concepts to help us attain the state necessary to enter the eternal kingdom of God.
 But for how long can one maintain perfection?
-What happens if, and when, the outcome of the struggle leaves one rich in spirit, no longer hungry or mourning?
+What happens if, and when, the outcome of the struggle leaves us rich in spirit, no longer hungry, or mourning?
 Is that one still “blessed”?

 Gospel of Luke — The Sermon on the Plain

-So which one is the real deal?
+So which gospel text is the real deal?

 Beatitudes meaning and structure in Sheep and Goats.

 Parable of the Sheep and Goats is a contrasting ‘X’ chiasm identical to Luke’s Sermon on the Plain.
 Here we find both woeful and blessed conditions.
 Matthew’s use of both types of chiastic structure could suggest that Christ delivered two versions of the Beatitudes.
 The currently accepted idea is that the gospel authors tailored Beatitudes meaning and structure to suit their audience.
 Although Sheep and Goats shows six conditions as opposed to the Beatitudes’ eight, it seems plausible this well known parable is a restatement of Christ’s concepts by Matthew himself.